verilator/verilator/docs/guide/languages.rst

 ---------------------

 Presently Verilator only supports packed structs and packed unions.
-Rand and randc tags on members are simply ignored.
+Rand and randc tags on members are ignored.
 All structures and unions are represented as a single vector, which means that generating one member of a structure from blocking, and another from non-blocking assignments is unsupported.